ametiste-oss/ametiste-scm-messaging/README.md

 ## Clients

 ### Startup Event Sender
 Event Sender Client designed to simplify process of integration with System Configuration Management system.
-Client create event and send it with event sender component to Event Broker.
+Clients create events and send it with event sender component to Event Broker.
 Client use Spring Boot configuration functionality and it involves use in Spring Boot applications.

 #### Usage